Samuelsen1/Tech-Writing-Samples/README.md

 ___

 # Overview
-- Introduction to Welth.
+1. Introduction to Welth.
-- Creating an account.
+2. Creating an account.
-- Managing conditions.
+3. Managing conditions.
-- Tracking medication.
+4. Tracking medication.
-- Contacting a doctor/ caregiver & Sharing data.
+5. Contacting a doctor/ caregiver & Sharing data.
-- Purchasing medications.
+6. Purchasing medications.
-- World Health Organization (WHO).
+7. World Health Organization (WHO).
+8. Privacy and Settings.
-- Frequently Asked questions(FAQs).
+9. Frequently Asked questions(FAQs).

 ___

-## What is Welth?
+## 1. What is Welth?
 **Welth** is a user-friendly platform that helps users manage health conditions using information from the World Health Organization (WHO).
 The platform allows users to track symptoms, order prescribed medications, monitor medication intake, book nearby medical appointments, and manage ongoing health conditions.
 It is designed for patients, caregivers, doctors, and all users above the age of 16.

-## 1. Getting Started
-### 1.1 Create an account
+## 2. Create an account
 1. Go to Google Playstore (Android) or App Store (iOS).
 2. Install the Welth app.
 3. Create an account using username and password.